 The Key Performance Indicators will measure conservation values, being woodland and grassland vegetation attributes and habitat to indicate an enhancement of ecological and habitat condition.
-The woodland area to be measured contains habitat for the Regent Honeyeater and Swift Parrot and long term conservation gains will be achieved through the regeneration of the grassland to create additional woodland habitat for these birds.
-Table 12 lists the key conservation values within the offset area, as well as their Key Performance Indicators and Completion Criteria.
-The monitoring programme, outlined in Section 5, details the attributes to be measured to provide evidence and demonstrate achievement of the Key Performance Indicators from the implementation of the conservation management actions detailed in Section 4.
+The woodland area to be measured contains habitat for the Regent Honeyeater and Swift Parrot and long-term conservation gains will be achieved through the regeneration of the grassland to create additional woodland habitat for these birds.
+Table 11 lists the key conservation values within the offset area, as well as their Key Performance Indicators and Completion Criteria.
+The monitoring programme, outlined in Section 5, details the attributes to be measured to provide evidence and demonstrate achievement of the Key Performance Indicators from the implementation of the conservation section 4.